monochromicon/talk-js-intro/readme.md

 # JavaScript Introduction
-> It'll only sting for a moment.
+> It'll probably work and you will never realize what crimes you committed.

 ```js
 0 >= null